 We have all suffered from a headache at some time or another.
-And we don’t like that feeling of “heavy head” when waking up or being grumpy because of the pain, not being able to focus at work and be able to socialize.
+And none of us like that feeling of ‘heavy head’ when waking up, or being grumpy because of head pain, not being able to focus at work or be able to socialise.

-Did you know that more than a third of men and more than half of women suffer from chronic headaches in developed countries according to the World Health Organisation?
+For some of us those headaches can become a frequent occurrence.
+Did you know that more than a third of men and more than half of women in developed countries suffer from chronic headaches, according to the World Health Organisation?

-When we are assessing someone who suffers from headaches or migraines, we are checking the main causes that can lead to the problem:
+The possible reasons for your headache are numerous and varied.
+When we are assessing someone who suffers from headaches or migraines, we check for:

 - Lack of sleep and rest (an old or bad mattress can contribute to that)